Globetrotting Artist and Educator

 - Take a concentrated curriculum focused on your interests in sculpture, ceramics, printmaking, collage, drawing or painting.

-- Study in UT Tyler’s new 30,000-square-foot art facilities including modern, spacious studio space, open 24 hours to students.
+- Study in UT Tyler’s 30,000-square-foot art facilities including modern, spacious studio space, open 24 hours to students.

 - Get the one-on-one faculty attention you’d expect to find only at a small private university or professional art school.